ZXG818/KaiyangIQS/README.md

 The improved quasi-static method solver, KaiyangIQS, developed in this study is based on OpenFOAM-v2006, and the website is <https://www.openfoam.com/news/main-news/openfoam-v20-06>

 ## Description
 There are three cases in this repository. *Unidimensional-rod-ejection*, *TWIGL-2D*, and *3D-rod-ejection* are the cases which has been validated in the paper.
+# Improved quasi-static solver
 In each case, the dictionary **neutronKineticsSolver** is the solver with improved quasi-static method.